 Space between wall and AC unit

 For adequate airflow, there must be at least 15 cm of open space surrounding the top and sides of an interior AC unit when it is installed.
 It’s crucial to remember the form of the room when situating yourself.
 For a better cooling experience, the height of the AC above the floor should be no more than 10 feet.
 For greater counsel, homeowners should seek experts for AC installation.

 To achieve greater cooling, a reasonable spacing between indoor and outdoor units must be maintained.
 The coolant inside the copper tubes between the indoor and outdoor units runs at a low temperature.
 There is a loss of cooling effect when the refrigerant flows between the units.
 There is a steady loss of cooling as the coolant traverses this distance.

 As a result, it’s critical to maintain a minimum distance between the two units in order to minimize cooling air loss.
 To minimize loss, keep a 15-meter distance between the outside and indoor units while installing an air conditioner.

 To operate at full capacity, air conditioners must be properly placed.
 Therefore, even if homeowners have complete information about the installation process, they should be guided through the process by an expert.
 If you are on the lookout for such an expert, Top Tech Mechanical Services is here to help.
-Contact us at (678) 253-2239 or send us an email at email@example.com to save money on your air conditioning installation with skilled technicians.
+Contact us at (678) 253-2239 or send us an email at firstname.lastname@example.org to save money on your AC replacement in Marietta with skilled technicians.